aimeos/aimeos-laravel/README.md

 ### Full shop application

-If you want to set up a new application or test Aimeos, we recommend the [Aimeos distribution](https://github.com/aimeos/aimeos).
+If you want to set up a new application or test Aimeos, we recommend the [Aimeos shop application](https://github.com/aimeos/aimeos).
 It will install a complete shop system including demo data for a quick start without the need to follow the steps described in this readme: